 October was a strange old time, after the sudden resurgence of the year in September.
 Many friends were running Chicago including the wonderful Caroline who I had spoken at length to and run with on numerous occasions leading up to it.
 It was so great to follow her exploits in Chi-Town, and then to track her throughout the race, updating the #ukrunchat community with her progress as she hammered her first marathon in her 60th year.
 I know I speak for her London fan base and anyone who has had any dealing with her when I say that we couldn’t be more proud, and that this run, of any by anyone I know in 2018, was a true inspiration.
 No bullshit, no lies, no drama, just Caroline training according to Jenni’s plan, and taking all the advice she could, before giving it her all.
 Well done!
 You get my vote for Runner of the Year, beating Camille Herron into second.

 As Caroline returned and we all met up for a RunThrough Halloween special, Jenni and I got offered places at Royal Parks Half.
 It is one of those races, like Hackney Half and Brighton Half and GNR that battle over the title of “most ludicrously priced race of the year.”
-But we were offered cheapy charity spots to make up the numbers and, with Jen never having run it before (as it was too expensive) and I having run it twice (it was my first ever half back in 2012) we thought what the Hell and used it prep for the Authentic Athens marathon, what would be Jen’s last race with us before heading off on her world travels.
+But we were offered cheapy charity spots to make up the numbers and, with Jen never having run it before (as it was too expensive) and I having run it twice (it was my first ever half back in 2012) we thought what the Hell and used it as prep for the Authentic Athens marathon, what would be Jen’s last race with us before heading off on her world travels.

 I wasn’t done with October though and, having missed out on 7 marathons to date I signed up last minute for a Saturn Running Trolls the movie themed marathon, and bosh, got the pinkest, girliest, most trolly amazing medal for marathon 11 of the year, just in time to recover with the London crowd at the aforementioned RunThrough Halloween run where we all got to congratulate Caroline in person.

 A week before Athens I managed to keep a promise.
 At St Illtyds I got talking to Luke about running and promised I would go up to York and run with him and his sons.
-I had opportunity 6 months later due to family commitments and bosh, two birds, one stone, dutiful son and friend confirmed in one weekend.
+I had the opportunity 6 months later due to family commitments and bosh, two birds, one stone, dutiful son and friend confirmed in one weekend.
 Job done!

 Athens 2018 would be my 31st marathon and the first marathon I’d run on more than one occasion.
 In 2016 I ran it solo.
 Experiencing the history, the pageantry and sheer spectacle this year with Lewis, Jenni for her last race before her world travels, Keith, Emma, Dasen and the RUNR boys made it even more special with everyone having the most historic of times at the Authentic marathon.